 Katie has a talent for relating to others; this is evident in her work as the lead peer mentor for freshmen in the Kinesiology Learning Community.
 She is able to guide these freshman as they prepare their four-year-plans, helping them discover the adventures and opportunities available to them at Iowa State.
 Katie stays involved in her major and her gerontology minor as an ExerCYse is Medicine ambassador and a member of the Gerontology Club.
 For both of these organizations, she performs outreach with retirement communities and senior centers in Ames.
 She also is a leader of the iCanBike program, which teaches children who have special needs how to ride a bike.

-Student must be an undergraduate student in the College of Human Sciences for a minimum of one semester.
+Student must be an undergraduate student in the College of Human Sciences for a minimum of one semester with the status of sophomoreor junior.
 Students across all majors in CHS are eligible for this award.

 Student must have completed a minimum of 12 credit hours (or in completion) at Iowa State University.